kipr/daylite/README.md

 In the future, Daylite will support automatically extending its node graph through network meshing.
 This will allow robot controllers to seamlessly communicate.

+## License

+Daylite is released under the terms of the GNU General Public License Version 3 (GPLv3).
+For more details, see the `LICENSE` file in the root of the project.